Isometry types of frame bundles: Introduction

 \subsection{Acknowledgments}

 I am very grateful to my thesis advisor Benson Farb for posing Question \ref{ques:main} to me, his extensive comments on an earlier version of this paper, and his invaluable advice and enthusiasm during the completion of this work.
+I am indebted to an anonymous referee for many helpful suggestions.
 I would like to thank the University of Chicago for support.